Best Diet for Rheumatoid Arthritis & Foods to Avoid

 You can also consume bromelain in supplement form but remember to consult your physician first.
 This is because bromelain can slow down clotting, so patients who are blood thinners can experience excessive bleeding.

-Now that you know all the foods that you can include in your daily diet to reduce the effects of rheumatoid arthritis, let us learn about the foods which you need to avoid.
-The foods that aggravate inflammation, pain and other symptoms of rheumatoid arthritis are:
+Now that you know all the foods that you can include in your daily diet to reduce the effects of rheumatoid arthritis, let us learn about the foods that you need to avoid.
+The foods that aggravate inflammation, pain, and other symptoms of rheumatoid arthritis are:

 1. Processed/Fast/Fried Foods

-Processed, fast and fried foods that you find in the market are made by combining hydrogen and vegetable oil so that manufacturers can extend the shelf life of such products.
+Processed, fast, and fried foods that you find in the market are made by combining hydrogen and vegetable oil so that manufacturers can extend the shelf life of such products.
 These food items contain heavy amounts of trans fat.
-Not only does trans-fat increase one's weight, but it also inflammation all of the RA patient's body.
+Not only does trans-fat increase one's weight, but it also inflammation all of the rheumatoid arthritis patient's body.

 2. Salt & Sugar

 Diets for rheumatoid arthritis should exclude food with excess salt and sugar.
-Excess salt increases the severity of RA and autoimmune diseases like inflammatory arthritis.
+Excess salt increases the severity of rheumatoid arthritis and autoimmune diseases like inflammatory arthritis.

-On the other hand, sugar makes the cytokines chemicals in the body aggravate the swellings in an RA patient's body.
-Therefore, RA patients should aim to consume less than 1500 gm of salt and sugar daily.
+On the other hand, sugar makes the cytokines chemicals in the body aggravate the swellings in a rheumatoid arthritis patient's body.
+Therefore, rheumatoid arthritis patients should aim to consume less than 1500 gm of salt and sugar daily.

 3. Red Meat